 As a result, you may find yourself in need of cash flow to meet everyday living needs without liquidating your investments.
 If you hold assets in a margin account, you may borrow against the marginable securities to resolve short-term cash flow problems or as a means to consolidate high-interest debt.

-Having the adding ability to borrow against your assets can provide better financial planning flexibility and allow you to meet your recurring obligations without incurring tax consequence stemming from the sale of investments.
+Having the added ability to borrow against your assets can provide better financial planning flexibility and allow you to meet your recurring obligations without incurring tax consequence stemming from the sale of investments.

 Primary Advantages of Margin Accounts